jonashackt/crossplane-argocd/README.md

 #### Install Crossplane ArgoCD Provider

+> The whole process might become more straightforward in the future: https://github.com/crossplane-contrib/provider-argocd/issues/14#issuecomment-1879101376

 So let's install the Crossplane ArgoCD provider, which is a community contribution project.
 Thus we create the `crossplane-contrib` folder containing a `provider-argocd` folder, where the new Provider should reside as `provider-argocd.yaml` in the `provider` dir: